Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 “A person might consume the equivalent of a credit card in [weight of] plastic each week through food alone,” he said.
 “Once ingested, these particles can degrade into nanoplastics small enough to interfere with cellular DNA, potentially leading to genetic damage and chronic health issues.”

-Each year, between 10 and 40 million tonnes of microplastics are released into the environment.
+Each year, between 10 million and 40 million metric tons of microplastics are released into the environment.
 If current trends persist, this amount is projected to double by 2040.

-Even if all new emissions are stopped today, existing microplastic levels would continue to rise as older plastic debris breaks down into smaller particles.
+Even if all new emissions were stopped today, existing microplastic levels would continue to rise as older plastic debris breaks down into smaller particles.

 A review published in Science summarizes the current understanding of microplastic pollution two decades after the term “microplastic” was first introduced.
 The authors critique earlier estimations of weekly plastic ingestion, suggesting that up to 5 grams—or the weight of a credit card—may be an overestimation.